USER MANUAL BP409C BEKO

 Water Full Alarm Function

-The inner water tray in the air-conditioner has one water level safety switches, it controls water level.
-When water level reaches an anticipated height, the water full indicator lamp lights up.
-(If water splash motor is damaged, when the water is full, please remove the rubber blockage at the bottom of unit, and all water will drain outside.)
+The inner water tray in the air-conditioner has one water level safety switch, which controls the water level.
+When the water level reaches an anticipated height, the water full indicator lamp lights up.
+(If the water splash motor is damaged, when the water is full, please remove the rubber blockage at the bottom of the unit, and all water will drain outside.)

 8 Maintenance explanations